panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 type: post
 ---

-Learning covariance and contravariance in TypeScript could be tricky (I know from my experience!), but knowing them is a great addition to understnading types and subtyping.
+Learning covariance and contravariance in TypeScript could be tricky (I know from my experience!), but knowing them is a great addition to understanding types and subtyping.

 In this post, I'll read an accessible explanation of covariance and contravariance concepts.